 The future is electric!
 Yeah, well, so’s the past.

-With Elon Musk’s Tesla Model S the latest high-tech status symbol, Nissan’s LEAF an established e-commuter, and the launch of the new BMW i3 getting a lot of breathlessly positive press, you might assume the electric car was born yesterday.
+With Elon Musk’s Tesla models the latest high-tech status symbols and Nissan’s Leaf and the BMW i3 getting a lot of positive press, you might assume the electric car was born yesterday.

 Oh sure, they’ve been around for a short while, but we’re talking iPod timelines here, right?

-Not so — here’s a still-running 100-year-old electric horseless carriage owned by the Vancouver Electric Vehicle Association (VEVA).
+Not so — here’s a still-running electric horseless carriage owned by the Vancouver Electric Vehicle Association (VEVA) that’s been around for more than a century.
 Crank up the AC/DC and let’s go for a ride.

 Mrs. ffrench’s Electric Ferry